Boolean proportions: Negation

-\begin{proof} We begin with the $(\mathbb B,\neg)$-column.
-Since $(\mathbb B,\neg)$ contains only the unary function $\neg$ and no constants, our first observation is (cf. \prettyref{not:z_in_V}): By \prettyref{not:abcd}, this means that all non-trivial justifications in $(\mathbb B,\neg)$ have one of the following forms: We therefore have (cf. \prettyref{not:z_in_V}): This implies This further implies via \prettyref{fac:disprove}:
+\begin{thm} We have the following table of boolean proportions, for every non-empty subset $B$ of $\{0,1\}$: The above table justifies the following relations, for every subset $B$ of $\{0,1\}$: This implies that in addition to the properties in \prettyref{t:p}, $(\{0,1\},\neg,B)$ satisfies all the properties in \prettyref{§:P}.\footnote{Monotonicity will be a consequence of the forthcoming \prettyref{t:lor_neg}.} \end{thm} \begin{proof}[Proof of \prettyref{t:neg}] We begin with the $(\{0,1\},\neg)$-column.
+Since $(\{0,1\},\neg)$ contains only the unary function $\neg$ and no constants, our first observation is: By \prettyref{r:abcd}, this means that all non-trivial justifications in $(\{0,1\},\neg)$ have one of the following forms: We therefore have This implies This further implies: \\